2021 Formula Regional Japanese Championship

 The 2021 Formula Regional Japanese Championship was a multi-event, Formula 3 open-wheel single seater motor racing championship held in Japan.
 The drivers competed in Formula Regional cars that conform to the FIA Formula Regional regulations for the championship.
-This was the second season of the championship, promoted by K2 Planet.
+This was the second season of the championship, now promoted by New Pacific Sports Marketing Inc., and the 43rd overall season of an FIA ladder series (dating to the 1979 Japanese Formula 3 Championship).

 The season started on 26 June and concluded on 12 December.
 Yuga Furutani took the drivers' title ahead of Ai Miura, while his team TOM'S Youth won the teams' title and Takashi Hata earned Masters' class honors.

 Teams and drivers

 All teams and drivers competed using the Dome F111/3 Regional F3 car.
 All teams were Japanese-registered.